pkj415/parallelSudoku/README.md

 The deisgn of the algorithm was modified for the hybrid systems, though the overall idea is as described in the paper mentioned above.

 For detailed description of the module, view the design document provided above.
+The design is based on Foster's deisgn methodology for designing parallel algorithms.

 Setup
 ------